defndaines/kiroku/pulitzer.md

 - [ ] 2022: Nicole Eustace, _Covered with Night: A Story of Murder and Indigenous Justice in Early America_
 - [ ] 2022: Ada Ferrer, _Cuba: An American History_
 - [ ] 2023: Jefferson Cowie, _Freedom's Dominion: A Saga of White Resistance to Federal Power_
+- [ ] 2024: Jacqueline Jones, _No Right to an Honest Living: The Struggles of Boston’s Black Workers in the Civil War Era_